Skip to main content

 • Add NEW options to feedback fields

-After making any change to a rubric, you will be prompted whether or not you will want to create a new version of the rubric.
+After making changes to a rubric that has been used for grading, you may be prompted to create a new version of the rubric.

-If the change made was a notable update, you will be required to create a version.
-If the change made was not notable, no version is required.
+If the change made was a notable update, you will be required to create a version:

 After creating a new version of the rubric, the new version can be found either on the Rubric page or in the Rubric Folder the original rubric is located in.